Zhangshiqi2020/CUHKSZ_MDS6004_Assignment1/README.md

 # CUHKSZ
-This repository is used to host assignments from CUHKSZ 24Fall MSc in Data Science
+This repository is used to host assignment 1 from CUHKSZ 24Fall MSc in Data Science MDS6004 CV